Runny nose. Itchy eyes. Coughing or wheezing. Skin rash.

 So, even though some dogs are considered hypoallergenic, there are no truly hypoallergenic dog breeds.

 Though “hypoallergenic” may be a misnomer, certain dog breeds do tend to be more tolerable among allergen-sensitive people.

-There are a few theories as to why people experience fewer symptoms with certain dog breeds.
-Breeds that shed less, such as the Maltese and Shih Tzu, are less likely to trigger allergic reactions.
-This is because saliva and dander stick to fur, so the less they shed, the fewer allergens they release into the environment.
+For example, breeds that shed less, such as the Maltese and Shih Tzu, are less likely to trigger an allergic response.
+This is because saliva and dander stick to fur.
+So, less shedding means fewer allergens.

 Breed size may be a factor, too.
 Smaller dogs simply have less surface area on their bodies to produce allergens.
-Regularly bathing a dog can also eliminate the allergens.
-And let’s face it—it’s generally easier to give an 8 lb Maltese a bath than a 120 lb Great Dane.
+Regularly bathing a dog also helps eliminate the allergens.
+And, let’s face it, you can bathe an 8 lb Yorkie much more easily than you can a 120 lb Great Dane.

-While the above factors may reduce the likelihood of an allergic reaction, if you are allergic to dogs and are considering getting a dog that is dubbed hypoallergenic, it’s important to understand that you may still experience allergy-related symptoms.
+The above factors may reduce the likelihood of an allergic reaction.
+But if you’re allergic to dogs and are looking at hypoallergenic breeds, it’s important to understand that you may still experience allergic symptoms.

 The Origin of Doodle Breeds—the Ultimate Hypoallergenic Dogs

 Fun fact: the Australian Labradoodle was first developed by a guide dog group in Australia that was looking for a dog that would serve well as a guide, such as a Labrador, but shed less.

 They tried using Standard Poodles and found that, though they were extremely smart, they did not have the right temperament for guide work.